For all Lost Property queries please contact Katie Shepherd on 0141 285 3850 between 9am – 5pm UK Time.

 These “Access Buddies” will all have been trained to provide specific help to people with limited mobility, sensory impairment, older customers and those who just need a little bit of extra help to find their way about.

 I have a blue badge.
 Where do I park?

 For blue badge holders there will be dedicated bays at the front of each Park and Ride site, with minimum walking distance to the bus itself.
-There will be Spectator Assistances across the Park and Ride sites and at Gleneagles, who will have buggies to help transport members of the public who require specific assistance to a central point on the course.
+There will be Spectator Assistances across the Park and Ride sites and at Gleneagles, where there will be facilities to transport members of the public who require specific assistance to a central point on the course.

 I am a wheelchair user.
 Where do I park?

 As a wheelchair user you have already made yourself known through the ticketing process.
 There will be a designated disabled car park close to the course, the location will be confirmed in due course.
 A shuttle bus, with wheelchair access, will be provided from this confirmed area and will drop the spectators as close to the course as possible.
 You will be sent your parking pass with your Ryder Cup ticket.

 What facilities are on site for those with disabilities?

 There will be disabled toilets located in the Ryder Cup Village and at all Public Areas on-course.

 All public tented facilities including public catering, merchandise pavilion, interactive zone, etc. will have ramped as well as stair access.
 The majority of structures which have more than one floor will have a lift for use.

 What is Event Mobility?
 Can I bring my own scooter?